vmonteco/osis/_posts/2017-01-03-fosdem-lightning-talk.markdown

 * inspiration for entrepreneurs to build integrated services to improve students academic experience;
-* empower departments, endowed with the necessary expertise, to fulfill their particular needs by extending OSIS for their needs;
+* empower departments, endowed with the necessary expertise, to fulfill their particular needs by extending OSIS;
 * build up students' experience on real world projects to boost their chances when applying for a job; and
 * reduced maintenance cost for the University thanks to the range of reliable